JozeFons/IP_Utility/README.md

 	   "========================================================================================"

-			      	Examples how you can setup your IP in the list IP.txt
+			      	Examples of how to write and proper format IPs in the list

 	   "========================================================================================"